Strange Twists in a Geographic Life

 In May 2022, I was hired by the Office of Park Planning in the Central Office of the Florida Park Service.
 During my initial job interview with the planning manager and bureau chief, I let my prospective bosses know up front that I was formally requesting a heavy mapping workload if hired.
 I promised that I would go out of my way to learn ESRI’s ArcGIS program as quickly as possible.
-At that point, I had not touched a GIS (Geographic Information Systems) program since my undergraduate studies at Florida State University in 2009 and would need to learn the newer ESRI software program, ArcGIS Pro, from scratch.
-To reassure my interviewers, I shared that I was a lifelong map addict and enjoyed memorizing geographic information as a kid; for example, when I was in second grade, I became highly competitive with a classmate named Ryan with a set of flashcards that highlighted a single U.S. state on a blank map, with state names and capitals on the back.
-Within a few weeks of multiple competitive sessions against Ryan, I had mastered U.S. geography basics.
+At that point, I had not touched a GIS (Geographic Information Systems) program since using ESRI's ArcMap during my undergraduate studies at Florida State University in 2009 and would need to learn the newer software program, ArcGIS Pro, from scratch.

-By sixth grade, I had memorized the capitals of all world countries and within a couple of years, I had memorized the U.S. Interstate Highway system.
-My ability to recall this information on a dime became a bit of a novelty and a popular party trick in high school.
-After I was hired into the Office of Park Planning, I struggled to contain my excitement as an IT staffer installed ESRI's ArcGIS Pro software onto my new work computer on my first day on the job, feeling like everything was falling into place, full-circle.
-My first assignments included helping another planner write the Cultural Resources section for a Unit Management Plan update for Bald Point and Ochlockonee River State Parks, while also having the honor of developing a Unit Management Plan Amendment for William "Billy Joe" Rish Recreation Area, a newly acquired 100-acre park on Cape San Blas designed for persons with disabilities to enjoy the beach.
+After I was hired into the Office of Park Planning, I struggled to contain my excitement as an IT staffer installed ESRI's ArcGIS Pro software onto my new work computer on my first day on the job.
+I had this great feeling like everything was falling into place and coming full-circle.
+My first assignments were highly enjoyable; they included helping another planner write the Cultural Resources section for a Unit Management Plan update for Bald Point and Ochlockonee River State Parks, while also having the honor of developing a Unit Management Plan Amendment for William "Billy Joe" Rish Recreation Area, a newly acquired 100-acre park on Cape San Blas designed for persons with disabilities to enjoy the beach.

 The amendment I was developing for Rish Recreation Area, in consultation with my planning manager, was my first opportunity to learn ArcGIS Pro basics and familiarize myself with the extensive geographic data collections maintained by the Florida Park Service and Florida Department of Environmental Protection (DEP).
 I quickly learned how to navigate the trove of park data within our main geodatabase.
 Shapefiles within the geodatabase represented park structures, trails, walkways, natural communities, boundaries, and other elements for the entire system of 175 parks.
 In developing simple maps for Rish Recreation Area, a small parcel of land, I learned how to symbolize (stylize) and balance these elements appropriately, depending on the map theme.